cowboyd/databook.js/README.md

 };

 // let's fetch a couple of pages in the dataset.
 We do this by telling
-// the dataset what we want our last page to be, and what what our
+// the dataset what we want to set the read offset to `2`.
+Because our load
-// first page should be.
-By default, the first page is at offset 0
-// that It will return a promise which you can listen to, but that's
+// horizon is two, this will result in pages 0,1,2,3 being loaded.
+Since a newer
-// not really necessary, since a newer version of the model will be
+// version of the model will be published as an event letting you know
-// published as an event letting you know that there are some pages in
+// that there are some pages in  flight. dataset.setReadOffset(2);
-// flight.
-dataset.setLastPage(2);

 // It will emit something like this.
 Note that the pages are
 // requested, but not yet loaded.
 There is going to be a request in